drupalsocialinitiative/social_auth_facebook/README.txt

 Before posting a support request, carefully read the installation instructions provided in module documentation page.

-Before posting a support request, check Composer Manager status report at admin/reports/composer-manager.
-This status page will show the Google API PHP Client version if Drupal can detect it.

 Before posting a support request, check Recent log entries at admin/reports/dblog

-When posting a support request, please inform what does the status report say at admin/reports/composer-manager and if you were able to see any errors in Recent log entries.
+When posting a support request, please inform if you were able to see any errors in Recent log entries.